 Are we sure that this is where the problem is caused?
 Check that the in-data is correct, and that the data out is not as expected.
 Try to narrow it down, define as little code as possible where the error might be.

 Has it ever worked?
 If it has, what has changed since then?
 Version control is your friend here.

 Is the IDE saying anything?
-A real development environment uses partly the same algorithms as the compiler/transpiler/interpreter, to be able to give hints and syntax highlighting.
+A real development environment uses parts of the same algorithms as the compiler/transpiler/interpreter, to be able to give hints and syntax highlighting.
 There is also often static code analysis tools that can highlight practises that make the code fragile.
 Use tools.

 If there is comparing going on, is it done correctly (for that language)?

 Do we know what could be null/nil/empty?
 Keeping null-checks at the boundaries of code makes this easier.
 Use the tools the language provide to deal with missing data.